• What's Fencing?

 .
 Trained national and international medalists since 2000 including Senior World Cup, Senior World Championship,and Veterans World Championships

-Veteran World medalists trained by Maitre Yung:
+competitors Veteran World medalists trained by Maitre Yung:

 2015: Two Individual Gold and one team Gold